-This delicious risotto is a snap to make, and will rival anything you’ll taste in the best Italian trattoria.
+This delicious risotto is a snap to make, and will rival anything you’ll taste in an Italian trattoria.
 I made this low-carb cauliflower risotto for my recent cooking workshop in Italy, and it was a huge hit.
 A classic combination in Tuscan cuisine is to pair lentils with mushrooms, which give a heavenly flavor and rich broth.
 Riced cauliflower has an al-dente texture just like Arborio rice, but without the carbs.
 Yay!
+To “rice” the cauliflower, you can grate by hand, or spin in a food processor with the slicing attachment.

-Lentils are legumes, which are not part of the Paleo diet.
-So this is technically not a Paleo recipe.
-My approach is a bit different from the strict Paleo viewpoint.
-I suggest that if you soak legumes 8-12 hours, you get a seed bursting with nutrition and beneficial life force that’s higher in protein, lower in carbs, and more easily digestible than it’s un-soaked counterpart.
+I suggest that if you soak lentils and all legumes 8-12 hours, then drain and cook.
+After soaking your seed is BURSTING with nutrition and beneficial life force.
+Soaking makes beans higher in protein, lower in carbs, and more easily digestible than their-soaked counterparts.
 A recent study by cardiologist John Day, MD of Intermountain Healthcare in Murray, Utah, researched the diets of centenarians in the Chinese village of Bapan.
 It’s called “Longevity Village” because there are so many people over 100 years old.
 What do they have in common?
 Dr. Day found that their success has nothing to do with genes, but rather lifestyle and diet.
 They eat lots of beans, along with fruits, vegetables, nuts, seeds, and fish.
 So I’m enjoying beans and lentils in my diet, provided that they are well soaked or spouted.
 I love Italian lentils and mushrooms with cauliflower rice, and I haven’t gained a pound in years.
 You can decide for yourself.
 Serves 4.

 This recipe is inspired by my recent visit to Cortona, a charming medieval town in Tuscany.